 Aside from site classification, it appears that high elevation, forest ecotones are positioned on the left side along the PC1 axis while parks, hiking and recreational areas are found on the right end of the PC1 axis.
-From this point of view, the variation explained PC1 may be linked to high abundance and/ or high-quality habitats for pollinators on the left side, and low abundance and/ or low-quality habitats for pollinators on the left side, and low abundance and/ or low-quality habitats for pollinators on the right and recreation and the right side.
-By also analyzing PC2 from a new angle, there may be some influence by flower richness as most of the high richness sites are adjacent and aligned vertical to the PC2 axis.
+From this point of view, the variation explained PC1 may be linked to high abundance and/ or high-quality habitats for pollinators on the left side, and low abundance and/ or low-quality habitats for pollinators on the left side, and low abundance and/ or low-quality habitats for pollinators on the right end of the PC2 from a new angle, there may be some influence by flower richness as most of the high richness sites are adjacent and aligned vertical to the PC2 axis.